s-xiang/git-meta/README.md

 error: master ref in sub-repo b does not point to commit b2
 ```

-Sub-repo partitioning would follow meta-repo partitioning.
-We created the term
+Sub-repo forking would follow meta-repo forking.
+We created the term *orchard*
-*orchard* to describe a meta-repo and its associated collection of sub-repos.
+to describe a meta-repo and its associated collection of sub-repo forks.
+When
-When a user "forked" an orchard, it would create a new, _peer_ orchard,
+a user "forked" an orchard, it would create a new, _peer_ orchard, modeling the
-modeling the peer-to-peer aspects of normal Git repositories.
-A project named
+peer-to-peer aspects of normal Git repositories.
+A project named "foo" might
-"foo" might have an orchard configured as:
+have an orchard configured as:

 ```
 '---------------------`  '--------`  '--------`